Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Methodology

 \subsection{Model Quantization}

 To make EdgeSRGAN achieve even lower inference latency, we apply optimization methods to the model to reduce the computational effort at the cost of a loss in performance.
 Several techniques have been developed to increase model efficiency in the past few years \cite{jacob2018quantization}, from which the employed method is chosen.
-We reduce the number of bits used to represent network parameters and activation functions with TFLite\footnote{https://www.tensorflow.org/lite/}.
+We reduce the number of bits used to represent network parameters and activation functions with TFLite\footnote{\url{https://www.tensorflow.org/lite/}}.
 This strategy strongly increases efficiency with some impact on performance.
 We quantize weights, activations, and math operations through scale and zero-point parameters following the methodology presented by Jacob \etal \cite{jacob2018quantization}:

-where $r$ is the original floating-point value, $q$ the quantized integer value, and $S$ and $Z$ are the quantization parameters (respectively scale and zero point).
+where $r$ is the original floating-point value, $q$ is the quantized integer value, and $S$ and $Z$ are the quantization parameters (scale and zero point).
 A fixed-point multiplication approach is adopted to cope with the non-integer scale of $S$.
 This strategy drastically reduces memory and computational demands due to the high efficiency of integer computations on microcontrollers.
-For our experimentation, we deploy the quantized model on a Google Coral Edge TPU USB Accelerator\footnote{https://coral.ai/}.
+For our experimentation, we deploy the quantized model on a Google Coral Edge TPU USB Accelerator\footnote{\url{https://coral.ai/}}.